williamhorning/williamhorning/content/lightning/framework/plugins.md

 # plugins for lightning

-Lightning is built to be extended by plugins, which add support for different platforms, including Discord, Guilded, Revolt, and Telegram, allowing your bot to be multi-platform with ease.
+Lightning is built to be extended by plugins, which add support for different platforms, including Discord, Guilded, Stoat, and Telegram, allowing your bot to be multi-platform with ease.

 ## adding platform plugins